Sikerdebaard/ggd-son-availability-pub/README.md

 # ggd-son-availability-pub
-Some SON locations are helping out the GGD with testing.
-This repo contains data scraped and anonymized from the https://www.coronatestafspraak.nl/ API.
+Some of the SON locations have started helping out the GGD with COVID testing.
+This repo contains timeslot availability data as scraped and anonymized from the https://www.coronatestafspraak.nl/ API.